The email deliverability guide to staying out of spam

 Maintaining email deliverability

-Deliverability isn't something you set up once and forget about.
+Deliverability isn't something you set up once and walk away from.
 It requires ongoing attention, but most senders never check their inbox placement after the initial setup.

 Metrics to track

-- Inbox placement rate - The percentage of emails that reach the inbox (not just get accepted by the server).
+• Inbox placement rate - The percentage of emails that reach the inbox (not just get accepted by the server).
 You can't measure this from your sending data alone.
 Tools like GlockApps test your placement across major providers.
-If this drops below 90%, investigate immediately.
+If this drops below 90%, investigate.

-- Open and click rates - Declining engagement is often the first warning sign.
+• Open and click rates - Declining engagement is often the first sign something is off.
 If your click rate drops without a change in content or list size, dig into it.

 Send consistently

 Spammers send in unpredictable bursts.
-Consistent sending at predictable intervals - weekly, biweekly, monthly - signals to mailbox providers that you're legitimate.
-If you normally send once a week and suddenly blast three campaigns in a day, expect filtering.
+Sending at consistent intervals (weekly, biweekly, monthly) signals to mailbox providers that you're legitimate.
+If you normally send once a week and suddenly send three campaigns in a day, expect filtering.

 Pick a cadence that matches your content capacity and stick to it.
 Your subscribers will develop expectations around your schedule, and mailbox providers will develop confidence in your sending patterns.